-The United States has over 40 million people registered on over 1,500 online dating sites.
-These numbers are a bit overwhelming, so it is helpful to go over sites that might be most useful to Catholics.
-There are two basic types: General Dating Sites that have large numbers of people and those that are specifically Catholic Dating Sites.
+The United States has almost 60 million people registered on over 1,500 online dating sites.
+These numbers can be a bit overwhelming, so it is helpful to go over sites that might be most useful to Catholics.
+There are two basic types: general dating sites that have large numbers of people and those that are specifically Catholic dating sites.

 General Dating Sites

 Match.com typifies a general dating site.
 You begin by setting up a profile.
-Match.com asks a series of questions about you, your interests, lifestyle and background and values.
+Match.com asks a series of questions about you, your interests, lifestyle and background, and values.
 At the end of the questions, Match.com encourages you to post a picture of yourself to generate greater interest in your profile.
-Once your profile is set up, you can search by age, interests, zip code, gender, or even key words.
+Once your profile is set up, you can search by age, interests, zip code, gender, or even keywords.
 This searching ability is necessary as Match.com has more than 20 million users.
-(Its already high number of users was increased in 2010 when it absorbed Yahoo!
+(Its already high number of users increased in 2010 when it absorbed Yahoo!
 Personals.)

 If you worry about being able to sort through these numbers yourself, you can use the Match.com sister site, Chemistry.com.
-Chemistry.com has you take a personality test and then uses this information to suggest people who would be a good match, ideally for long term relationships.
-Also, Match.com has started organizing and sponsoring events and enables its users to sign up for them through their new feature called the “The Stir.”
-The site charges around $40 a month for these services, more for a month-to-month contract and less for a six month contract.
+Chemistry.com has you take a personality test and then uses this information to suggest people who would be a good match, ideally for long-term relationships.

 While there are other general dating sites, Match.com and eHarmony are the most prominent.
 Other general sites operate in a similar manner but typically have some features that distinguish them from these two goliaths.
-The best examples are the totally ad-supported site PlentyOfFish (POF.com) that has no monthly fees and Zoosk that works through Facebook and other social networking sites.
+The best examples include Coffee Meets Bagel, which uses your Facebook profile to find matches and allows women to contact men who have already expressed interest in them.
+Zoosk also works through Facebook and other social networking sites.
 These sites have around 10 million users each.

 Catholic Dating Sites

 The one site that is slightly different is AveMariaSingles.
 It focuses on a very specific Catholic audience.
 The website “pledges to offer a service solely dedicated to helping faithful, practicing Catholics find their future spouse and help them become a better follower of Christ.”
-The site is for Catholics who are able to marry in the Church and opposed to using contraception.
+The site is for Catholics who are able to marry in the Church and are opposed to using contraception.
 Members have discerned a vocation to sacramental marriage but have not yet found the right person.
-AveMariaSingles offers a slightly different payment plan: a one time fee of over $150 that allows permanent access to the site.
+AveMariaSingles offers a slightly different payment plan: a one-time fee of $97 that allows permanent access to the site.
 The result of this approach is a highly active membership that is just over 10,000 people.

 While this list of sites is not exhaustive, it should give you a sense of the kind of sites that are available as well as their popularity and usefulness.

-Catholics Are Meeting Their Spouses Online by CatholicMatch
+- Catholics Are Meeting Their Spouses Online – a PDF from CatholicMatch